Hidekazoo/gatsby-theme-crudzoo/README.md

 ### write your first article

-Write your first post at markdown
+Write your first post at mdx on content/hello-world/index.mdx.

 #### Example